Driving in Spain – Be Safe Be Legal

 Babies up to 9 months old and up to 10kg should travel in a carrycot which must be laid across the back seat and secured with the cars safety belts or other approved safety attachments.
 From 10 to 13kg up to 2 years old should be sat in a child’s car seat fitted in the rear of the vehicle facing rearwards.

 From 9kg to 18 kg or from 9 months to 3 years old a child’s seat facing forwards or rearwards may be used although it should be in the rear of the vehicle.
 From 15 to 25kg o up to 6 years old, a seat elevator can be used to lift up the child and travel more comfortably.
 From 22 to 36kg or 6 to 12 years old a combination of a seat elevator and the cars seat belts is acceptable.
 Children up tot the age of 12 years old are not allowed to sit in the front seat.

 Stay on the right side of the law

-Children up to 12 years old should be seated in the rear of he vehicle and children up to the age of 3 must be seated in n approved child seat again in the rear of the vehicle.
-Mobile Phones are a definite no no with police strictly enforcing this law, only true hands free units may be used, the speakers may not be attached to the drivers ears.
-You may not have use hearing devices attached to your ears except for an hearing aid.
-Blue tooth devices, music players etc are a no no.
+Children up to 12 years old should be seated in the rear of the vehicle and children up to the age of 3 must be seated in an approved child seat again in the rear of the vehicle.
+Mobile Phones are a definite no no with police strictly enforcing this law, only true hands free units may be used, speakers may not be attached to the drivers ears.
+You are not allowed to use audio earphones or head sets except for an hearing aid.
+Blue tooth devices, music players etc are also prohibited.

 » Drivers are not allowed top use DVD players, videos or internet screens.